Actually 11 Things to see and do in Parma, Italy - ouritalianjourney.com

 This museum’s location was once the home of the Empress Marie-Louise and the museum tells the story of Napoleon Bonaparte and his wife, Marie-Louise of Hamburg, through pictures and letters.
 The museum shows the life of the Emperor in a very different light than what we have all read in our school textbooks.

-And the Last 10 Things to See in Parma…
+The Last Two Things to See and Do in Parma…

 10. The Food Tours